mszeu/PayShieldPressureTest/README.md

 **--b2** Echoes received data, specified through the **--echo** parameter, back to the user.

 **--ecc** Generates an ECC public/private key pair using the Elliptic Curve algorithm.
-By default, the curve used is curve used is NIST P-521, the exportability is 'S' (Sensitive) and the key usage is 'S' (Only digital signature).
+By default, the curve used is NIST P-521, the exportability is 'S' (Sensitive) and the key usage is 'S' (Only digital signature).
 Use the parameters **--ecc-curve**, **--key-use** and **--key-exportability** to change the default values.